Marc-Philippe-dev/MyPortfolio/README.md

 - Base URL: Set `NEXT_PUBLIC_BASE_URL` in production (or `VERCEL_URL` is auto-detected)

 **Subscriber Storage:**
-- Subscribers are stored in `data/subscribers.json` (automatically created)
+- Subscribers are stored in **Vercel KV** (Redis database)
-- This file is gitignored to protect subscriber privacy
+- In local development, the app uses in-memory storage (data is lost on restart)
+- In production on Vercel, KV is automatically configured
-- For production, consider migrating to a database (PostgreSQL, MongoDB, etc.)
+- For other platforms, you'll need to set up a Redis-compatible database and configure `KV_REST_API_URL` and `KV_REST_API_TOKEN`

 ### Troubleshooting Newsletter